 ABC also has other apps by ABC that are similar to Reading Eggs, including:

 - Eggy Times Tables – games that teach children aged 5-10 their multiplication tables

-- MathSeeds Play and Learn – a math program for 3-9-year-olds that teach them core math concepts
+- MathSeeds Play and Learn – a math section for 3-9-year-olds that teach them core math concepts

 As such, ABC Reading develops programs for a wide variety of reading ages, including pre-school age.

 If you love this program, you can get a subscription for it.
 A subscription gives you access to all areas, including ABC Reading Eggs Junior and ABC Reading Eggspress.

 In this case, you have a few options as of February 2019, namely, buying a: